karlof002/Football/README.md

 ### Application

 It's a simple Quiz about Football.
-To run this Application, you need to run `npm i express.js --save` and `npm i express --save`. once you are done, you have to navigate into the `app` root and then run `node ./index.js`.
+To run this Application, you need to run `npm i express --save`. once you are done, you have to navigate into the `app` root and then run `node ./index.js`.
 To see the application's webpage, simply type `http://localhost:4000` in your browser.